joinpursuit/AC_4_Web/units/fundamentals/lessons/map_filter_reduce/array_methods_update.md

 The above is **not**  something we would usually want to do.
 Extending the basic functionalities of a JavaScript type can lead to unexpected bugs and errors in our code.
 Even more so when we are working with other programmers, who may not know what functionalities we have added.
 In todays exercises, we will be re-implementing methods that already exist in javascript arrays.

 The **this** in the above function refers to the array that the method will be called upon.
 That means we can index into  **this** if desired.
 Let pretend we wanted an array method that returned only the odd values.
-We could add this method to the Array.protoype like this:
+We could add this method to the Array.prototype like this:

 ```js
 Array.prototype.odds = function() {